 A lot of business owners know that they need a social media presence, but most of them don’t have time to dedicate to create content, share and engage with their audience.

-If you love the idea of managing Facebook pages, Twitter accounts, Pinterest, Instagram etc. this niche could be for you.
+If you love the idea of managing Facebook pages, Twitter, Pinterest and Instagram accounts, this niche could be for you.

 Social media moves really fast, and every week there are new platforms to master and to learn.